-- Objective and Purpose: The Commission hereby recognizes that the loss of historic and/or architecturally significant residential buildings through demolition, alteration or incompatible new construction is contrary to protecting the unique character of Wilton.
-To this end, the Commission has adopted these provisions which allow flexibility and discretion when considering structural modifications to such buildings. - Applicability: This regulation is restricted to residential buildings and residential accessory buildings with respect to applicable setback, building coverage or site coverage requirements.
-An eligible building(s) shall be located entirely within a residential zoning district and shall meet the definition of a "Historic/Architecturally-Significant Building" as provided in these regulations. - When considering a modification to an eligible residential building, the (4)

-Commission shall make a positive finding that the request will:
+- Objective and Purpose: The Commission hereby recognizes that the a. loss of historic and/or architecturally significant residential buildings demolition, through alteration or incompatible new construction protecting the unique character of Wilton. То this contrary end. to Commission adopted which flexibility the these provisions allow and discretion when considering structural modifications such to buildings. - b.
+Applicability: This regulation is restricted to residential buildings and residential accessory buildings with respect to applicable setback. building coverage or site coverage requirements.
+An eligible building(s) shall be located entirely within a residential zoning district and shall meet the definition "Historic/Architecturally-Significant of Building" provided in these regulations. - (4) When considering a modification to an eligible residential building, the Commission shall make a positive finding that the request will: